Bernice Gera: Life

 Born in Ernest, Pennsylvania, as one of five children, Gera loved baseball as a child and grew up playing as an outfielder and umpiring games.
 She never considered a career in baseball until she was already in her mid-thirties, married, living in Jackson Heights, New York, and working as a secretary.
 According to a Time article, the idea to become an umpire just suddenly hit her one night and saw her work umpiring games in slums as "a form of social welfare", as having a woman on the field would lead to "less trouble" and encourage other women to attend the games.
-Gera sold her husband, a free-lance photographer, on the idea and enrolled in the Florida Baseball School in 1967.
+Gera sold her husband, a free-lance photographer, on the idea and enrolled in an umpiring school in 1967.
+She was the first woman ever to attend the Fort Lauderdale Baseball School.

 As umpiring had been a strictly male profession up to that point, the school had no facilities for Gera, and she spent much of the six-week program living in a nearby motel.
 By several reports, she excelled in her training, yet Gera was rejected by the National Association of Professional Baseball Leagues (NAPBL), which claimed that she did not meet the physical requirements of the job.
 Baseball executive Ed Doherty claimed that umpires needed to be 21 to 35 years old, a minimum of 5 ft 10 in tall, and weigh at least 170 lb, while Gera was 38 years old, 5 ft 2 in, and weighed 126 lb.
 Gera even had prior experience umpiring for the National Baseball Congress in Bridgeton, New Jersey, as well as in "recreational programs in the slums", but this was not enough to get her a job.
-Unable to gain employment as a female umpire, on March 19, 1969, Gera filed a sex discrimination case under Title VII of the Civil Rights Act with the New York State Human Rights Commission.
+Unable to gain employment as a female umpire, on March 19, 1969, Gera filed a sex discrimination case under Title VII of the Civil Rights Act of 1964 with the New York State Human Rights Commission.
 In her complaint, she accused both the New York Professional Baseball League and its president, Vincent McNamara, of not employing her as an umpire due to her sex.
-In his rejection of Gera's application, McNamara cited single-gender dressing rooms and foul language on the field as reasons why females should not umpire games.
+In his rejection of Gera's application, McNamara cited single-gender dressing rooms and foul language on the field as reasons why women should not umpire games.